bukot/tintintoril/README.md

 -	rearanged the locations of some of mapping commands so that mapport.tt could be turned off and on to reduce mapper latency and errors when walking through port rooms.

--	added a stat tracker to general.tt control through tracker <on/off>. will only trig on ph and above
+-	added a cond tracker/caller to general.tt control through tracker <on/off>.
+	will only trig on ph and above